dbialek2/spark/docs/cloud-integration.md

 ## Introduction

 Apache Spark can use cloud object stores as a source or destination of data.
-It does so through filesystem connectors implemented in apache Hadoop.
+It does so through filesystem connectors implemented in Apache Hadoop or provided by third-parties.
 Provided the relevant libraries are on the classpath, a file can be referenced simply via its URL

 ```scala
 sparkContext.textFile("s3a://landsat-pds/scene_list.gz").count()